Published on by

 One of the best ways to prepare for IELTS is to practice listening to different accents: Australian, Canadian, New Zealand, British and American.
 Remember that the audio recordings will only be played once, so make sure to pick out the most important details.

-You can watch English movies and tune in to channels that have these accents to make yourself familiar with them.
+You can Documentaries and tune in to channels that have these accents to make yourself familiar with them.
 Listening to radio stations is also another good option.

 3. Equip Yourself Properly